 - 5.04 () (1) The model appeals process shall ensure that the local superintendent is the final decision-making authority in determining a Teacher's final Performance Evaluation Rating and whether a nonprobationary Teacher shall lose his or her nonprobationary status, but the model appeals process shall also incorporate the use of a standing review panel. - 5.04 (B) (1) In the model process, ∓the review panel may shall serve in an advisory capacity to the superintendent-or the superintendent may delegate his or her decision-making authority to the review panel.
-If the review panel serves in an advisory capacity and the superintendent disagrees with the review panel's recommendations, the superintendent shall provide a written rationale for his or her determination to the Teacher. - 5.04 () (3) The superintendent may appoint himself or herself to the review panel. - 5.04 () (4) A simple majority of the review panel shall have the authority to recommend or decide, if so authorized by the superintendent, that a Performance Evaluation Rating of effective was appropriate. - 5.04 (B) (3) In the model process, The review panel shall be comprised of members that were not directly involved in the evaluation process for the appealing Teacher.
+If the review panel serves in an advisory capacity and the superintendent disagrees with the review panel's recommendations, the superintendent shall provide a written rationale for his or her determination to the Teacher.
+5.04 () (3) The superintendent may appoint himself or herself to the review panel.
+5.04 () (4) A simple majority of the review panel shall have the authority to recommend or decide, if so authorized by the superintendent, that a Performance Evaluation Rating of effective was appropriate.
+5.04 (B) (3) In the model process, The review panel shall be comprised of members that were not directly involved in the evaluation process for the appealing Teacher.
 The superintendent may appoint himself or herself to the review panel.

-- 5.04 (B) (4) In the model process, School Districts shall select and train panel members shall be selected and trained in a manner designed to ensure the credibility and expertise of the panel members.
-School Districts shall develop a A process shall be developed to ensure continuity of the review panel members. - 5.04 (B) (5) In the model process, The appealing Teacher shall be given the opportunity to address and provide evidence to the review panel in person or in writing.
-The review panel may invite the Teacher or Teacher's Principal to present in person or in writing where clarification is necessary; however, the Teacher and Principal shall have the right of refusal without prejudice. - 5.04 (C) Continuous Improvement.
-As a part of its review of local personnel evaluation systems and implementation of the State Model System, the Department shall report on the role of the model system appeals process as a lever to ensure broader system accountability.
-Specifically, the Department shall report on how the appeals process supports the following: - 5.04 (C) (1) early identification to Teachers of any performance deficiencies, well in advance of a second consecutive Performance Evaluation Rating of partially effective or ineffective; - 5.04 (C) (2) the provision of targeted and timely opportunities, including resources and training, to Teachers to address any identified areas of deficiency promptly after they receive an initial Performance Evaluation Rating of partially effective or ineffective and throughout the following school year; - 5.04 (C) (3) a process to ensure that effective Teachers are not inappropriately rated as ineffective or partially effective; and - 5.04 (C) (4) the completion of performance evaluations only by individuals who have completed a training in evaluation skills that has been approved by the Department, as required by section 22-9-106 (4) (a), C.R.S.
+5.04 (B) (4) In the model process, School Districts shall select and train panel members shall be selected and trained in a manner designed to ensure the credibility and expertise of the panel members.
+School Districts shall develop a A process shall be developed to ensure continuity of the review panel members.
+5.04 (B) (5) In the model process, The appealing Teacher shall be given the opportunity to address and provide evidence to the review panel in person or in writing.
+The review panel shall review any written information provided by the appealing Teacher prior to meeting to render a recommendation.
+5.04 (B) (6) The review panel may invite the Teacher or Teacher's Principal to present in person or in writing where clarification is necessary; however, the Teacher and Principal shall have the right of refusal without prejudice.
+OR - State Model System.
+The Department shall include in the State Model System a model appeal process for a nonprobationary Teacher to appeal a second consecutive Performance Evaluation Rating of ineffective or partially effective.
+Each School District that adopts the State Model System may choose either to use the model appeal process or to develop its own distinctive appeal process that satisfies the requirements in section 5.04 (A) of these rules. systems and in report on the robroader system nprovement.
+As a part of its review of local personnel evaluation in plementation of the State Model System, the Department shall be of the model system appeals process as a lever to ensure in accountability.
+Specifically, the Department shall report on how because supports the following: 5.04 (C) (1) early identification to Teachers of any performance deficiencies, well in advance of a second consecutive Performance Evaluation Rating of partially effective or ineffective; 5.04 (C) (2) the provision of targeted and timely opportunities, including resources and training, to Teachers to address any identified areas of deficiency promptly after they receive an initial